akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 ## Rules execution commands become jobs

-::: meta-data type="Improvement" features="Rules engine", "Productivity" available="mid-June" link-to-doc="../articles/manage-your-rules.html#execute-rules.html"
+::: meta-data type="Improvement" features="Rules engine, Productivity" available="mid-June" link-to-doc="../articles/manage-your-rules.html#execute-rules.html"
 :::

 Before, the rules were executed by a **background process**.
 The issue was that you could not be aware of errors during the rules execution.